 Today, Lookout Park stands over Santa Barbara beaches that annually host thousands of swimmers instead of oil piers.
 A park plaque commemorates the state’s early offshore petroleum pioneers as “the first offshore oil production on the western hemisphere.”

-But two other oil producing states claim a similar oil patch accomplishment.
+But two other petroleum-producing states claim a similar accomplishment in production technologies.

 Derricks over Lakes